What Is Extreme Cold?

 - Wrap pipes in insulation or layers of newspapers covered in plastic to prevent them from freezing.
 Let a trickle of warm water run from a faucet to keep water moving through your pipes.

-- If your pipes freeze, remove any insulation, pour hot water over them or wrap them with towels soaked in hot water, and completely open all faucets.
-You can also use a hair dryer, with caution, to thaw pipes.
+- If your pipes freeze, completely open all faucets, remove any insulation, and heat the frozen pipe with a hair dryer or wrap with towels soaked in hot water.
 Never use an open flame to thaw pipes.

 - Check with your local authorities or Call 2-1-1 to find warming centers or shelters near you.